Maritime Launch Services

 Maritime Launch Services (MLS) is a Canadian space transport services company founded in 2016 and headquartered in Halifax, Nova Scotia, Canada.
 MLS is building a commercial launch facility near Canso, Nova Scotia called Spaceport Nova Scotia.
-Two sub-orbital flights have been launched from this site.
+Three sub-orbital flights have been launched from this site.

 Originally, MLS was to rely on Ukrainian-built Cyclone-4M rockets by Pivdenne Design Office to launch polar and Sun-synchronous orbit from Canso, Nova Scotia.
-However, that plan fell apart with the 2022 Russian invasion of Ukraine.
-In 2025, the company formally became partners with the Canadian company Reaction Dynamics and is preparing to launch that company's Aurora-8 orbital launch vehicle in about 2028.
+Due to supply problems caused by the 2022 Russian invasion of Ukraine, the agreement was terminated.

+In 2024, Maritime Launch Services transitioned to an airport model, planning to lease facilities and services to launch vehicle providers.
+The company has signed agreements with Netherlands-based T-Minus Engineering, Quebec-based Reaction Dynamics, and Germany-based Isar Aerospace to provide launch services.
+The company has signed Letters of Intent with UK-based Skyrora and South Korea-based Innospace.

 Launch site

 On 14 March 2017, MLS selected Canso, Nova Scotia as its launch site.
-MLS applied to lease 15 hectares of land outside the town from the provincial Department of Natural Resources.
+MLS applied to lease 15 hectares (37 acres) of land outside the town from the provincial Department of Natural Resources.
+This leased area was later increased to 335 acres.
 The launch site is approximately 3.5 km south of Canso, with the Vehicle Processing Facility located approximately 2 km south-west of Canso.

-The $110 million rocket spaceport was originally planned to launch commercial satellites into space with the Ukrainian medium-lift Cyclon-4M launch vehicle, with a goal for up to eight launches annually.
-After further delays, MLS received final approval for construction in August 2022 and began work in September 2022.
+After delays, MLS received final approval for construction in August 2022 and began work in September 2022.

-MLS President and CEO Stephen Matier claimed that MLS was aiming to conduct a suborbital launch NET Q2 2023, before further developing the site to accommodate Cyclone-4M.
 The site is slated to include a 10 to 15 metre-tall control centre and rocket assembly facility, with a launch pad positioned 2.4 kilometres away, linked by a custom rail system for rocket transportation.
 It will be the only operational spaceport in Canada, after the abandonment of the Churchill Rocket Research Range in the 1990s, and the first commercial spaceport for orbital launches in the country.
 It was estimated that construction of the spaceport would take three or four years to complete, but the first pad was not ready until 2024.